muratk5n/thirdwave/en/README.md

 for export in MCH form to Japan, where the clean hydrogen will be distributed to Japanese industries through ENEOS’ refineries.
-Once onstream, the project could potentially be the first commercial scale hydrogen-to-MCH undertaking in the world.
-Its Final Investment Decision is expected by the end of 2023.
+Once onstream, the project could potentially be the first commercial scale hydrogen-to-MCH undertaking in the world...

 Through ENEOS, this hydrogen-to-MCH project has been selected as one of the Green Innovation Fund project by the Japanese Government, a